DennisHeimbigner/netcdf-java/docs/src/site/pages/netcdfJava/developer/DatasetUrls.md

 * `thredds:http://localhost:8081/thredds/catalog/grib.v5/gfs_2p5deg/catalog.html#grib.v5/gfs_2p5deg/TwoD`

 If the dataset has a `cdmrFeature` service, the `FeatureDataset` will be opened through that service.
-This can be more efficient than opening the dataset through the extent-based services like `OPeNDAP` and `cdmremote`.
+This can be more efficient than opening the dataset through the index-based services like `OPeNDAP` and `cdmremote`.

 ### Collection Datasets